History of the Green Bay Packers: 1998–2005: Mike Sherman era

 2003 began rather badly.
 Lambeau Field had been renovated that year, but in the season opener, the Packers lost to the Vikings 30–25.
 Brett Favre suffered several injuries during the season, and also had to deal with the death of his father on the eve of a Monday Night trip to Oakland.
 However, Favre started, and put up an impressive performance as the Packers trounced the Oakland Raiders 41–7.
 The Packers went into the final week needing to win and the Vikings to lose to win the NFC North in order to get the last playoff spot.
 The Packers beat the Denver Broncos while the Arizona Cardinals rallied in the final seconds to beat the Vikings, giving the Packers the NFC North championship with a 10–6 record.
 The wild card round saw a fierce struggle with the Seattle Seahawks, which tied 27–27 and went into overtime.
 Defensive back Al Harris intercepted a pass from former Packer quarterback Matt Hasselbeck and returned it 52 yards for a touchdown, giving the Packers the win.
 In the divisional round, the Packers lost to Philadelphia.
 That game also went into overtime, tied 17–17, but Favre threw a pass up into the air that was intercepted by Eagles safety Brian Dawkins.
 Several plays later, the Eagles kicked a field goal and won 20–17.

 In 2004, Green Bay compiled a 10–6 season and reached the playoffs as a division champion, but lost to the Vikings 31–17 in the first-ever playoff meeting between the two rivals.

 During the 2005 off-season, the team drafted quarterback Aaron Rodgers from California.
 Rodgers was intended to be the eventual successor to Favre, now 36 years old and showing his age by turning in a poor performance that year.
 Despite a devastating 52–3 win over New Orleans in Week 5, Favre threw a career-high 29 interceptions.
 Injuries caused the team further problems, and the season ended with a 4–12 record, the worst since 1991.
 This season was notable for two bizarre incidents.
 The first was during the Week 8 game in Cincinnati where a fan ran out onto the field and grabbed the ball from Favre, and during Week 12 in Philadelphia where another fan ran out and scattered the ashes of his dead mother into the air.

 Head coach Mike Sherman was fired at the end of the 2005 season.

 2006-2018: Mike McCarthy and Aaron Rodgers era

 2006 season

-It was widely expected that Brett Favre would retire in the 2006 off-season, but he eventually decided to continue playing.
+It was widely expected that Brett Favre would retire in the 2006 offseason, but he eventually decided to continue playing.
 In addition, the team hired a new coach, Mike McCarthy.
 The regular season started badly, with the Packers being shut out at home by the Bears.
 An uneven stretch followed, and again Green Bay would not reach the playoffs, going 8–8.